What is an Ice Road?

 These experienced truckers are a necessary part of the transportation industries in Canada and Alaska.
 They are relied upon to haul the heavier loads that the planes cannot manage.
-The trucks run an average of two to three months when the iced-over lakes and rivers have the proper depth of ice.
-It must be over forty-two inches thick before the heavy loaded big rigs are allowed to pass across the ice road, and once they start out, they must finish.
+On average, the trucks operate for two to three months when frozen lakes and rivers have sufficient ice thickness.
+Ice thickness must exceed 40 inches for trucks to be allowed on the ice road.

-But it’s not the threat of breaking through the ice that makes these roads dangerous, as the Department of Transportation keeps a close eye on their thickness, and the roads are constantly groomed and maintained.
+This rule is important to observe, because once the crossing has begun, it must be finished.
+That said, it’s not the threat of breaking through the ice that makes these roads dangerous.
+The Ministry of Transport keeps a close eye on their thickness, and the roads are constantly groomed and maintained.
 The real dangers are sheer cliffs, steep roads, and frigid temperatures.

 Who builds and uses the ice roads?

-There are “official” winter roads, funded and managed by federal agencies in conjunction with provincial and territorial governments to service local communities.
+There are “official” winter roads whose primary purpose is to serve local communities.
+These are funded and managed by federal agencies in collaboration with provincial and territorial governments.
 Some winter roads are created by the private sector, such as mining companies.

-The oil and gas and mining industries performing exploration or drilling work require thicker, more well-maintained ice roads specifically because the work they do requires larger, heavier equipment.
+The oil, gas and mining industries that carry out exploration or drilling work need special ice roads.
+They need to be thicker and better maintained, not least because the work they perform requires larger, heavier equipment.
 The bigger rig has more weight and requires more to transport it.
-You’re not going to get out to where traditionally our oil and gas is unless you have an ice road.
+You’re not going to get out to where traditionally our oil and gas are unless you have an ice road.

 Ice Road to Diamonds

-During the few weeks the road is open, they use it to deliver up to 10,000 loads of essential supplies and equipment to their respective operations.
+During the few weeks the road is open, these three companies use it to deliver up to 10,000 loads.
+The main cargoes are supplies and equipment essential to their respective operations.
 The first loads of the 2023 resupply season started up the winter road to Gahcho Kué mine on February 6.
 An estimated 7,200 loads will go up and down the winter road during the 2023 season.

-De Beers is a member of the joint venture that builds and operates the main Tibbitt to Contwoyto Winter Road and is also responsible for building the spur roads to Gahcho Kué and Snap Lake.
+De Beers is a member of the joint venture that builds and operates the main Tibbitt to Contwoyto Winter Road.
+The company is also responsible for building the spur roads to Gahcho Kué and Snap Lake.